enthought/edge-examples/Kubernetes/README.md

 #### Minikube

 1. Make sure that the Minikube CLI has been installed.
-2. Start a Minikube cluster (with Istio) by running `minikube start --addons="istio-provisioner,istio"`
+2. Start a Minikube cluster (with Istio) by running `minikube start --memory 4096 --addons="istio-provisioner,istio"`

 > [!NOTE]
 > Minikube will automatically try to detect the appropriate driver for your system.
 If you want to use a specific driver, you can specify it with the `--driver` flag.
 See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/) for more information.
 We have successfully tested this example with the `docker` driver, `hyper-v` driver on Windows and `hyperkit` driver on MacOS.